pleonex/Pokemon-Conquest-Tools/README.md

-# Pokemon-Conquest-Tools
+# Pokemon Conquest Tools

-Tools to edit Pokemon Conquest files
+Tools to edit files from Pokemon Conquest

+## Export files

+Run `build.ps1` on Windows or `build.sh` on Linux and Mac OS.